Alliance Defending Freedom: Campaigns against assisted suicide

-COVID-19 anti-vaccination and anti-lockdown cases
+COVID-19 restriction cases

-ADF has opposed government measures aimed to stop the spread of COVID-19 in the United States and in other countries.
+ADF has opposed government measures aimed at stopping the spread of COVID-19 in the United States and in other countries.
 In the US, ADF partnered with The Daily Wire in a legal challenge against the Biden administration's OSHA vaccine mandate.
 In Uganda, ADF joined a Texas libertarian organization in backing a campaign to end restrictions on large gatherings that the government had implemented to reduce COVID-19 spread.
 ADF brought legal challenges against the Ugandan government's regulations on large gatherings.
 In Scotland, ADF fought against COVID-19 regulations on large gatherings, claiming that the measures were unfair to religious groups.
 The ADF-backed lawsuit won in Scotland's high court.
 A poll commissioned by the Humanist Society showed that more than three-quarters of Scots were opposed to the church's reopening and the Church of Scotland distanced itself from the legal action, saying that they accepted measures to prevent COVID-19 spread.

 Non-profit donor disclosure

 In the US Supreme Court decision Americans for Prosperity Foundation v.
 Bonta (2021), ADF argued that non-profits should not be required to disclose the identities of their donors on California state tax returns.
+Donors who gave more than $5,000 or 2% of the total donations to a non-profit in a year were to be named on the state returns.
 In a victory for ADF, the court struck down the disclosure law as unconstitutional.